-Ship strikes and other interactions with vessels unrelated to fisheries occur frequently with humpback whales.
 Neilson et al. (2012) summarized 108 large whale ship-strike events in Alaska from 1978 to 2011, 25 of which are known to have resulted in the whale's death.
 Eighty-six percent of these reports involved humpback whales.
-The minimum mean annual mortality and serious injury rate due to ship strikes reported in Alaska is 2.7 Central North Pacific humpback whales per year between 2010 and 2014.
-Most vessel collisions with humpbacks are reported from Southeast Alaska (Muto et al. 2017, 2018).
+The minimum mean annual mortality and serious injury rate due to ship strikes reported in Alaska is 2.4 Central North Pacific humpback whales per year between 2011 and 2015.
+Most vessel collisions with humpbacks are reported from Southeast Alaska (Muto et al. 2018).

-Neilson et al. (2012) also reported the following summary statements about humpback whale and vessel collisions in Southeast Alaska.
+Vessel strikes are a leading cause of mortality in large whales.
+Neilson et al. (2012) reported the following summary statements about humpback whale and vessel collisions in Southeast Alaska.